Rules to Better Software Consultants - Dealing with Clients - 53 Rules

 By asking these two questions you define both the client's and your expectations from the meeting; eliminating one of the factors which contribute to time-wastage.

 It is important to build a relationship of mutual respect with clients.
 A natural and simple way of doing this is through exchange of names.
 You introduce yourself and give them a card and in response they introduce themselves (giving details, including name and position, which you MUST ALWAYS remember).

 For meetings with clients, aim for a ratio of 70% to 30% - that is, 70% of the time the customer should be talking.
 Remember the purpose of the meeting is to meet the client's needs.
 You can still convey your message to your clients by adding to what they have to say, rather than presenting a prepared speech to them.

 It's important to ask probing questions and then listen to the answers.Client: We had a problem in ChinaYou: What was the problem?
 Figure: Good Example

-When you are about to finish a client project, it is a good idea to prepare a "thank you" email, have it checked and send it to your customer (usually product owner) on the last day.
+When you are about to finish a client project, it is a good idea to prepare a "thank you" email, have it checked and send it to your customer (usually the Product Owner) on the last day.
 In this email include:

-- Check to make sure you have completed all requirements
+- Make sure you have completed all requirements

 - Prepare a list of future improvements you can think of that can be done